Welcome to the VarSeq CNV Caller Tutorial!

 - Select Cancer Sample 13 from the sample selection dropdown

-- Then click on the second row of the CNV table
+- Then click on the first row of the CNV table (Duplicate in BRCA2)

 - Once again zoom out using the minus button to see the surrounding region.